BhathikaGimhan/React-Frame-Motion/README.md

 ```

-Replace `<repository-url>` with the actual URL of your Git repository.
-This README provides an overview of the project, installation instructions, usage guidelines, a list of dependencies, and mentions the need to specify a license if the project is intended to be open-source.
+Replace `https://github.com/BhathikaGimhan/React-Frame-Motion` with the actual URL of your Git repository.
+This README provides a comprehensive overview of the project, installation instructions, usage guidelines, key features, dependencies, contribution guidelines, and mentions the need to specify a license if the project is intended to be open-source.